This the multi-page printable view of this section. Click here to print.

 1. Go back to the Topic card and Set status to Ready.

 2. Restart the company.
-The changelog will be updated with new and updated entries that will generate Topic records to the subscribers.
+The changelog will be updated with new and updated entries that will generate Topic records for the subscribers.

 Transfer all entries in a table

-The intercompany apps only transfers new and updated entries.
-To ensure consistency across all subscribing companies, you can transfer all entries in a table using the Topic Table -> Create Messages function.
+The intercompany apps only transfer new and updated entries.
+To ensure consistency across all subscribing companies, transfer all entries in a table using the Topic Table -> Create Messages function.
 Key points to remember:

 • Use this for Master data tables after setting up the Topic to synchronize data across companies.